 This is an information age, where data is your most valuable asset.
 This is true for everyone, whether you are an individual or an organization.
-Information and communication, therefore, are often well protected with the help of the method called cryptography.
+Information and communication, therefore, are often well protected with the help of a method called cryptography.

 These secure techniques for transferring information and communicating from one system or person to another are generally based on a set of mathematical concepts.